 One year after the successful airing of the made-for-television movie The Night Stalker, producer Dan Curtis re-teamed up with legendary writer Richard Matheson for an eagerly awaited sequel, an excellent second outing that would result in ABC greenlighting a series based on the supernatural adventures of investigative reporter Carl Kolchak.
-The sequel, entitled The Night Strangler, would follow much of the same formula of the original movie, but with more of an emphasis on comedy than horror.
+The sequel, entitled The Night Strangler, would follow much of the same formula as the original movie, but with more of an emphasis on comedy than horror.

-The Night Strangler opens much as its predecessor did, with reporter Carl Kolchak (Darren McGavin) narrating over the murder of a beautiful young woman, but in this outing the killer isn’t a creature of supernatural origins, such as a vampire, but instead that of a man of science, or to put it more accurately, a practitioner in the dark arts of alchemy.
+The Night Strangler opens much as its predecessor did, with reporter Carl Kolchak (Darren McGavin) narrating over the murder of a beautiful young woman, but in this outing, the killer isn’t a creature of supernatural origins, such as a vampire, but instead that of a man of science, or to put it more accurately, a practitioner in the dark arts of alchemy.
 In this film, we find Kolchak haunting a Seattle press bar, where he tries to get fellow reporters to believe his story of a vampire in Las Vegas, and he runs into his old boss Tony Vincenzo (Simon Oakland), who is now the editor of the Seattle Chronicle.
 Feeling bad for the way things went down in Vegas – Carl having to flee the city to avoid an arrest warrant for staking the suspect – Vincenzo and Kolchak fall quickly into their familiar relationship with Kolchak demanding his wild theories should see print, or “The Truth” as he’d put it, while Vincenzo does his best to avoid having a heart attack during each and every one of their arguments.

 As the story unfolds, and the body count rises, Kolchak comes to the quick conclusion that he’s onto another big story, especially after the lonely archivist for the Seattle Chronicle Titus Berry (Wally Cox) points out that twenty-one years ago there was a string of very similar murders; six women, over a period of eighteen days, were found with their necks broken – bones crushed as if by supernatural strength – and blood removed through a small puncture at the base of their skulls.
 Most startling of all, the coroners reported that the victims all had traces of rotting flesh on their necks.
-Further research reveals that the cycle of murders dates back more than a century, and that if the killer isn’t found and stopped before he gets his sixth victim, he will disappear for another twenty-one years.
+Further research reveals that the cycle of murders dates back more than a century and that if the killer isn’t found and stopped before he gets his sixth victim, he will disappear for another twenty-one years.

 This sequel does little to break new ground – “If it ain’t broke don’t fix it” being a solid studio motto – and the overall success of this outing is due mostly to Richard Matheson’s’ immensely fun script.
-Did you find Kolchak driving his boss into near apoplectic rages fun?
-Well you’re in luck, this film easily doubles the angry banter from the previous entry, and to add more fuel to the fire, Kolchak has several heated arguments with Seattle police Capt.
+Did you find Kolchak driving his boss into near-apoplectic rages fun?
+Well, you’re in luck, this film easily doubles the angry banter from the previous entry, and to add more fuel to the fire, Kolchak has several heated arguments with Seattle police Capt.
 Schubert (Scott Brady), who after just one encounter with our favourite reporter would like to see Kolchak locked up behind bars forever.
-So once again, we find Kolchak butting heads with authority, and his wild theories and so-called facts stirring up trouble, but where The Night Stalker focused quite a bit of it’s running time on the cynicism of the times, The Night Strangler is more about witty banter than social commentary.
+So once again, we find Kolchak butting heads with authority, and his wild theories and so-called facts stirring up trouble, but where The Night Stalker focused quite a bit of its running time on the cynicism of the times, The Night Strangler is more about witty banter than social commentary.
 In fact, this change in tone is the only thing that prevents the sequel from seeming like a complete rehash of the first film, because structurally they are very much alike.

-• In both films the killer stalks beautiful women, only in this film we’ve traded up from casino workers to exotic dancers.
+• In both films, the killer stalks beautiful women, only in this film we’ve traded up from casino workers to exotic dancers.

 • The authorities try and stop Kolchak’s reporting because it could hurt tourism if it were known that a monster was running around committing murder.